sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        barostat_temperature

-    Temperature for the MonteCarlo Barostat. default: NaN
+    Temperature for the MonteCarlo Barostat in K. default: NaN

   .. attribute::        barostat_pressure

-    Pressure for the MonteCarlo Barostat. default: NaN
+    Pressure for the MonteCarlo Barostat in bar. default: NaN

   .. attribute::        barostat_frequency